 Gubaidulina’s Triple Concerto is flanked by Shostakovich’s Seventh Symphony

-I spoke the three soloists for the live broadcast on Radio4.
-You can listen to my reportage here.
+spoke the three soloists for the live broadcast on Radio4.
+Unfortunately my reportage has been taken offline.

 My talk with dedicatee Elsbeth Moser can be heard on YouTube.